vizia/vizia-plug-book/README.md

 # vizia-plug-book
-Tutorial for creating a audio plugins using Vizia and Nih-Plug
+Tutorial for creating a audio plugins using Nih-Plug and Vizia.